pmlopes/vertx-starter/README.md

 ## Templates

 The generated project comes from the handlebars templates under `templ` for each build tools there should be a folder.
 In this folder all files will be handled as handlebars templates.

+When dealing with templates that need to live in a specific package name the following rules apply:

+1. The metadata should refer to the file using the following pattern: `some-dir/{packageName}/File.extension`
+2. The file should be saved excluding any package e.g.: `some-dir/File.extension`

+Important to note that extra packages after the `{packageName}` are allowed e.g.: `some-dir/{packageName}/impl/File.extension`.

 ## Build process